paskal/blog/content/post/2021/year-of-sre-work-on-bitrix/index.md

 ## Results

-The site got \~2.2 times as many visits as the year before.
+Due to technical and metainformation improvements, the site got \~2.2 times as many visits as the year before.
+The speed improvement benefits kicked in only in February.

 ![sessions.png](/Users/dmitry/Documents/blog/content/post/2021/year-of-sre-work-on-bitrix/sessions.png)